 Depending on your company and business needs, you may use anywhere between several files to no files when utilizing Passport.
-Most companies are engaging with at least two to meet the needs of managing user access and monitored population management.
+Most companies are engaging with at least two regular file types to meet the needs of managing user access and monitored population management.
 Be aware that depending on your SLA with your HRIS or IT consultants, there may be fees that they charge in order to build and maintain files mentioned in this article.

 Engaging a technical contact or agent sooner rather than later will likely help these conversations progress more swiftly between ProviderTrust, your project managers, and the HRIS/IT consultant.

 As always, feel free to reach out to our support team with any more questions you may have!